-Find affordable insurance that works for you in Nebraska.
+Find affordable auto insurance that works for you in Nebraska.
 Compare quotes from over 100 top companies.

-Compare quotes from over 30 insurance companies that provide coverage throughout Nebraska.
+Get quotes from dozens of companies that provide coverage throughout Nebraska.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Nebraska drivers don't enjoy much of a rate discount for staying safe on the roads, as a lack of traffic tickets is rewarded by just a 14% price cut, compared to 17% nationally.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.